Privacy Policy

 - Business continuity.

-- Ongoing improvement of the security process.
+- Continuous improvement of the security process.

-- They have the following duties:
+- It has the following functions:

 - Define the topology and management of the information system, establishing the criteria for its use and the services available in it.